Hieromon/AutoConnect/mkdocs/api.md

 <a id="withparameter"></a>

 AutoConnect default constructor.
-This entry activates WebServer internally and the web server is allocated internal.
+This entry internally allocates the ESP8266WebServer and is activated internally.

 ```cpp
 AutoConnect(ESP8266WebServer& webServer)
 ```

-Run the AutoConnect site using the externally ensured ESP 8266 WebServer.
-User's added URI handler response can be included in handleClient method.
+Run the AutoConnect site using the externally ensured ESP8266WebServer.

+The [**handleClient**](api.md#handleclient) function of AutoConnect can include the response of the URI handler added by the user using the "*on*" function of ESP8266WebServer.
+If ESP8266WebServer is assigned internally by AutoConnect, the sketch can obtain that reference with the [**host**](api.me#host) function.
 <dl class="apidl">
     <dt>**Parameters**</dt>
     <dd><span class="apidef">webServer</span>A reference of ESP8266WebServer instance.</dd>